cmsc330fall23/cmsc330fall23/projects/project3.md

 You can write your own student tests in an attempt to predict the secret tests.
 Make a file called `test_student.py`.
 Put tests in this file following the format of the public.py file.
 Run the same command for running the public tests, but replace the file name with `test_student.py`.

+Python has a package called `graphviz`, which helps with visualization.
+You can install it through `pip install graphviz`.
+In your public and student tests, if you would like to visualize your NFA, you can do so by calling make_visual(fsm,filename,cleanup). `make_visual` is a function that we've provided for you in the visualizer.py file.
+The fsm is your Fsm object, so it has type Fsm.
+The filename is the name of the file that you want to create, and it has type str. cleanup has type bool, and you can either set it to True or False.
+Using graphviz is not required, but it can help you with your implementation.
+You can run `make_visual` directly from your test_public.py or test_student.py file.
+After you run `make_visual`, a folder called visual_output will be produced.
+If you set cleanup to True, you will only have the pdf file, while if you set cleanup to False, you will have both the gv and pdf files.
+By default, we've set filename to 'output' and cleanup to True.
+If you want to save your images, make sure your filename is different each time you run `make_visual`, otherwise your old images will be overwritten.

 ### Submitting

 First, make sure all your changes are pushed to github using the `git add fsm.py`, `git commit -m "message"`, and `git push` commands.
 You can refer to [my notes](https://bakalian.cs.umd.edu/assets/notes/git.pdf) for assistance.